USS Orleck Association news

 So many have experienced immense joy at our reunions and getting together with their shipmates, some who they had not seen for 40 or 50 years.
 Let’s keep things going in this way!

-I hope to hear from many of you that you will be planning to come this upcoming Veterans Day, November 11, 2023, at 11 AM aboard USS ORLECK DD 886.
+I hope to hear from many of you that you will be planning to come this upcoming Veterans Day, November 11, 2024, at 11 AM aboard USS ORLECK DD 886.
 Easy to remember 11AM on the 11th day of the 11th month each year from now on.

 Thank you for allowing me to associate with you all these years, to organize and execute the wonderful reunions we have had.
 It has been the greatest honor of my life.

-Please let me know your thoughts on attending.
+Please let me know your thoughts on attending and any other matters on your mind.

 Best to you all.